Modules over relative monads for syntax and semantics: 2--Signatures and their Representations

 \section{2--Signatures and their Representations}

+In this section we define \emph{2--signatures} and their representations.
+We then prove that, given any 2--signature, its associated category of representations has an initial object, the language generated by the 2--signature.

 An \emph{arity} describes the number of arguments and binding behaviour of a constructor of a syntax.
-A \emph{1--signature} $S$ is a family of arities and as such specifies a syntax.
-An \emph{inequation over $S$} --- also called \emph{$S$--inequation} --- expresses relations between the terms of the syntax associated to $S$.
-A \emph{2--signature} consists of a 1--signature $S$ and a set of $S$--inequations.
+A \emph{1--signature} $S$ is a family of arities and as such specifies the terms of a language.
+An \emph{inequation over $S$} --- also called \emph{$S$--inequation} --- expresses a reduction rule on the terms of the syntax associated to $S$.
+A \emph{2--signature} is given by a 1--signature $S$ and a set of $S$--inequations.